mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 We will use this MAC address to configure a DHCP reservation for the vWLC virtual machine.

-> Notice in both of the above tasks `awk` is our friend.
+> Notice that `awk` is our friend here :)

-Now before either of these tasks, notice that we actually start the virtual machine in the `name: Start virtual machine` task.
-The reason for this is that the virtual machine MAC addresses are not generated until the virtula machine is first started.
-Here I use the `vmrun start` command.
+Now before either of these tasks, note that we actually start the virtual machine in the first `name: Start virtual machine` task.
+The reason for this is that the virtual machine MAC addresses are not generated until the virtual machine is first started.
+Here I use the `vmrun start` command to start the virtual machine - starting at this point does not have any adverse effects, as the vWLC installation process takes 3-4 minutes before it gets to a point where it will be using DHCP.

-### Configuring DHCP
+### Configuring VMWare DHCP
 The `name: Configure VMWare DHCP` set of tasks modifies the VMWare DHCP configuration file for the vmnet8 interface.
 This configuration file is located at `/Library/Preferences/VMware Fusion/vmnet8/dhcpd.conf` and an example is shown below:

 {% highlight text %}